Kamilm55/SmartHomeAPI/Plan.md

 6. **Documentation** - Clear README and API documentation

 Good luck with your project!
 Focus on getting the core functionality working first, then add advanced features.

+//
+✅ Design Summary
+I've structured  model like this:/

+* DeviceCategory: Describes reusable/shared properties of a type of IoT device (e.g., "Smart Bulb", "Thermostat").
+* Device: A physical instance of a device in the system, installed somewhere and uniquely identified.
+* DeviceTypeGroup: A higher-level optional classification (e.g., Lighting, Climate, Security)